Pagwin-Fedora/C-utils/README.md

-# this is the git repo for standard stuff I use in C
+# this is the branch for interchangable cryptography stuff
-checkout the branch that you need at this moment future me
+this isn't for specific cryptographic hashes or encryption algorithms it's for the things that can be applied between them like HMACs